xiaoiker/GCN-NAS/README.md

 - Here, we search on the NTU RGB+D dataset under the cross-view evaluation.

 ```
-.python gcn_search.py --config ./config/nturgbd-cross-view/search_joint.yaml
+python gcn_search.py --config ./config/nturgbd-cross-view/search_joint.yaml
 ```

 ## Acknowledgement
-Our work is inpired by [Two-Stream AGCN](https://github.com/lshiwjx/2s-AGCN/) and [CEM-RL](https://github.com/apourchot/CEM-RL), we thank the authors for sharing their codes.
+- Our work is inpired by [Two-Stream AGCN](https://github.com/lshiwjx/2s-AGCN/) and [CEM-RL](https://github.com/apourchot/CEM-RL), we thank the authors for sharing their codes.

 ## BibTeX
 ```